The Bad News Bears

 The Bad News Bears is a 1976 American sports comedy film directed by Michael Ritchie and written by Bill Lancaster.
 It stars Walter Matthau as alcoholic ex-baseball pitcher Morris Buttermaker who becomes a coach for a youth baseball team known as the Bears.
 The film's cast includes Tatum O'Neal, Vic Morrow, Joyce Van Patten, Ben Piazza, Jackie Earle Haley, and Alfred W. Lutter.
 Its score, composed by Jerry Fielding, adapts the principal themes of Georges Bizet's opera Carmen.

-Released by Paramount Pictures, The Bad News Bears received generally positive reviews.
+Released by Paramount Pictures on April 7, 1976, The Bad News Bears received generally positive reviews.
 It was followed by two sequels, The Bad News Bears in Breaking Training in 1977 and The Bad News Bears Go to Japan in 1978, a short-lived 1979–80 CBS television series, and a 2005 remake.